RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

 loops, *if* decision-constructs, etc. In addition to the many examples below, see the [RTcmix tutorial](../../tutorials/standalone.html) (especially the later sections about algorithmic composition) for examples of **Minc** use.

 One of the main differences between **Minc** and **C** is the ability to leave out semicolons at the end of lines (NOTE: semicolons are still required in "for(...)" statements and a couple of other places).
 Semicolons may be used at the end of **Minc** lines, but they are not required.
 The advantage of using them is that the parser can more easily pinpoint the offending line number in your score - very useful for large, complex scores!
+The examples in this document sometimes use semicolons and sometimes do not.
+A special note: If you are running **Minc** interactively on the command line, many command lines will not execute upon hitting <return> unless they have been terminated with a semicolon (this is how the interpreter knows there is not more text to come).

 ### Some useful features of **Minc**